play/play/README.md

 ## Install

 There are a lot of moving parts in Play.
 We've built a bootstrap script to help cut down the amount of things you'll have to do to get Play up and running.
+The instructions below are platform-specific and assume an install on top of a brand new, fresh-out-of-the-box machine.

+###

 For **OS X**, you'll need to first install Apple's [Command Line Tools](https://developer.apple.com/downloads/index.action?=command%20line%20tools) so you can get software compiled on your Mac.

+Once that's done, **install Homebrew**:

+    ruby -e "$(curl -fsSkL raw.github.com/mxcl/homebrew/go)"

+With Homebrew installed, install Git:

+    git clone https://github.com/play/play && cd play

+And now you can start the bootstrap process:

+    script/bootstrap

 ### the dirty harry developer's guide to a still beta v3 of play